North Coast (KwaZulu-Natal): Administration

+The region is governed by the KwaDukuza Local Municipality (KDM) which is seated in the town of KwaDukuza (formerly Stanger) and is part of the larger iLembe District Municipality.
+KDM governs the coastal settlements of Ballito, Shaka's Rock, Salt Rock, Sheffield Beach, Tinley Manor Beach, Blythedale Beach and Zinkwazi Beach and the inland settlements of Umhlali, Shakaskraal, Groutville and KwaDukuza.

 Economy

-The towns of Ballito and KwaDukuza are the primary commercial hub in the North Coast.

-The North Coast (including uMhlanga) has seen a massive development boom over the recent years especially Ballito which has been growing exponentially with new developments such as new shopping centres, other retail outlets, private schools, a private hospital and new gated residential estate.
+The town of Ballito is the primary commercial hub of the North Coast.
+The North Coast (including uMhlanga) has seen a massive development boom over the recent years especially Ballito which has been growing exponentially with new developments such as new shopping centres, other retail outlets, private schools, a private hospital and new gated residential estates.
 The small resort village of Salt Rock just north of Shaka's Rock has also seen growth with recent developments such as the Tiffany's and Salt Rock City shopping centres and the Curro Mount Richmore private school.
-KwaDukuza has also seen growth with the recent development of the KwaDukuza Mall which opened in 2018.
+KwaDukuza has also seen growth (although much less than Ballito) with the recent development of the KwaDukuza Mall which opened in 2018.

 KwaDukuza is the administrative centre of the North Coast and includes the head offices of the KwaDukuza Local Municipality and iLembe District Municipality.
 There is also a Magistrate's court and the Department of Home Affairs and the South African Social Security Agency (SASSA) have regional offices in KwaDukuza.